bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 ### Visualisation
 ---
 > This section is a work in progress
-> - Powerbi
+- Powerbi
-> - Databricks dashboards
+- Databricks dashboards
-> - Apps
+- Apps

 <br>

 ## AI/ML
----

 > This section is a work in progress
-> - MLOps
+- MLOps
-> - Training
+- Training
-> - Databricks
+- Databricks
-> - Azure ML
+- Azure ML

 <br>

 ## Data governance

+This section describes how Enterprise-level governance will be implemented through solutions at the domain level.

+### Data lifecycle and asset management
 ---

-### Data lifecycle and asset management
 > This section is a work in progress
-> - data contracts and policy
+- data contracts and policy
-> - data asset tagging
+- data asset tagging

 ### Data access management
 ---
 > This section is a work in progress
-> - data access request management
+- data access request management
-> - data contracts
+- data contracts
-> - access audit
+- access audit
-> - activity audit
+- activity audit

 ### Data quality
 ---
 > This section is a work in progress
-> - data quality checking and reporting
+- data quality checking and reporting

 ### Data understandability
 ---
 > This section is a work in progress
-> - data lineage
+- data lineage
-> -
+-

 ### Privacy Preservation
 ---
 > This section is a work in progress
-> - row level security
+- row level security
-> - data masking
+- data masking
-> - column level security
+- column level security
-> - data anonymisation
+- data anonymisation
-> - data de-identification
+- data de-identification

 https://docs.databricks.com/en/tables/row-and-column-filters.html#limitations